-We offer dance classes for people with Parkinson disease and related disorders and their care partners in Springfield Illinois.
+We offer dance and exercise classes for people with Parkinson disease and related disorders and their care partners in Springfield Illinois.
 We welcome dancers at any level of ability.

 The Joy of Movement is a nonprofit corporation, recognized as a tax-exempt public charity under section 501-(c)(3).
 Donations to The Joy of Movement are tax-deductible.